 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Meridian is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Meridian is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Meridian who work in office and administrative support (13.84%), sales jobs (13.20%), and healthcare (8.36%).

-In terms of college education, Meridian is nearly on par with the US average for all cities of 21.84%: 20.03% of adults 25 and older in Meridian have a bachelor's degree or advanced degree.
+The percentage of adults in Meridian who are college-educated is close to the national average for all communities of 21.84%: 20.03% of the adults in Meridian have a bachelor's degree or advanced degree.

 The per capita income in Meridian in 2010 was $20,408, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,632 for a family of four.
 However, Meridian contains both very wealthy and poor people as well.
 Meridian also has one of the higher rates of people living in poverty in the nation, with 32.94% of its population below the federal poverty line.